 Machine stitch using a zipper foot, a leather needle, a long stitch length.
 I also suggest fractionally loosening the tension.
 Every sewing machine is different, mine just didn’t quite cope with the thickness of leather so I have used the sewing needle holes to hand stitch the handle together.

-Using a running stitch from one end to the other, then doubling back on myself to secure the ends.
+Using a running stitch from one end to the other, then doubling back on yourself to secure the ends.

 Padded bag handles